How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Dear [Employee’s Name],

 To ensure your compensation remains competitive relative to the market, we have decided to adjust your salary.
 Based on current market trends and standards, your new salary will be $70,000, effective from July 1, 2024.
 This adjustment reflects our commitment to retaining top talent and maintaining fair compensation.
+Additionally, this adjustment helps address rising living costs.

 Sincerely, [Your Name]